The importance of pollinators in the natural world cannot be overstated.

 9. Snowdrops

-If you’re looking for flowers that will be ready as soon as the pollinators are, snowdrops are excellent.
+If you’re looking for flowers that bloom as soon as the pollinators arrive, snowdrops are excellent.

 These flowers start blooming in late winter, sometimes even before the snow has melted (hence the name).
-However, snowdrops prefer partial shade and well-drained soil.
+However, these bee-friendly garden plants prefer partial shade and well-drained soil.

 10. Crocus

-Crocus flowers from late winter to early spring, depending on the variety.
+Crocus flowers bloom from late winter to early spring, depending on the variety.

 You can also find them in different colors, including lavender, blue, purple, yellow, white, and even pink.
 Besides, they make quite a statement in your yard.

-After planting the bulbs and providing them with plenty of water, you won’t need to do much to have these beautiful flowers thrive.
+After planting the bulbs and providing them with plenty of water, you will not need to do much to have these beautiful flowers thrive.

 11. Sunflowers